As I returned to Bangkok’s Khao San Road tourist district, I asked myself: Was this a freak day or is “the land of smiles” turning sour?

 What happened to smiley reasoning?
 To not losing your cool?
 To not losing face?

 Never had this happened before in all my visits since 1994 (and I’ve visited Bangkok 17 times – but this is my first-ever blog on the city or the country, now in 2012).

-The sudden second snarl was when I was checking out some travel bags and the lady suddenly – without any words spoken except a “Sawadee Kup” greeting by me and a price inquiry, when she yelped “Ok.
+The sudden second snarl was when I was checking out some travel bags and the lady suddenly, without a word spoken except for a “Sawadee Kup” greeting by me and a price inquiry, when she yelped, “Ok.
 No help.”
 I thought, what are ya on about?

-I tried to engage her again and she sourly answered with a few prices.
+I tried to engage her again, and she sourly answered at a few prices.
 “You wanna buy?”
 “No, just checkin’ out prices for now”.
 I thanked her, to no reply.
 I passed it off as a that-time-of-the-month mood.

 The next snap was nastier.

 I asked a travel agent if he could secure a Chinese Z working visa for me.

 He replied, “I don’t know what a Z visa is?”
 “It’s a working visa.”
 “Why didn’t you say that?”
 “I did.”
 He got angry.
 “No, no, no. Too complicated.
 Go away !!!” as swished at me with his hand while on his phone.